-• With silhouettes, the ideal spot on which to focus is the subject.
-However, since the subject of a silhouette is in little to no light, the camera may have difficulty locking on the focus.
-In this case, manually focus the camera on your subject.
-You can also try to focus on the subject's edge, where there will be more of a contrast difference between the darkened subject and the brighter background.
+The ideal spot on which to focus is the subject.
+However, since the subject of a silhouette is so dark, the camera may have difficulty locking on the focus.
+Here's what you can do to deal with this:

+• Manually focus the camera on your subject.

+• Focus on the subject's edge, where there will be more of a contrast difference between the darkened subject and the brighter background.